livebook-dev/livebook/README.md

   * LIVEBOOK_PORT - sets the port Livebook runs on.
 If you want to run multiple instances on the same domain with the same credentials but on different ports, you also need to set LIVEBOOK_SECRET_KEY_BASE.
 Defaults to 8080.
+If set to 0, a random port will be picked.

   * LIVEBOOK_ROOT_PATH - sets the root path to use for file selection.
 This does not restrict access to upper directories unless the operating system user is